ofbeaton/phabricator-fullname/README.md

 # phabricator-fullname
-Display Fullnames beside usernames in Phabricator
+Unofficial patch to display Fullnames beside usernames in Phabricator.

+Often useful when importing users from a corporate LDAP where the usernames are auto-generated `txf032` etc.

 ## Installing